-- What do you know about the first animations?
+- 1. What do you know about the first animations?
 What were they like? - 2.
 How are animated movies today different from the earlier productions?

 Personal answers.
 Example: Today's animations are more beautiful.
 They are longer and the visual is fantastic.

-- FAQ is the acronym for a section commonly found on websites, documents, or customer service platforms.
+The characters are very realistic. - 3.
+FAQ is the acronym for a section commonly found on websites, documents, or customer service platforms.
 It helps users to quickly find information about a product or a service.
 Identify the alternative that correctly defines FAQ.

+Answer b

 - a.
 For All Questions

 - b.
 Frequently Asked Questions

 - c.
 File And Quick

-- 4. Now, read a FAQ about the history of animation.
+4. Now, read a FAQ about the history of animation.
 How is it organized?
 What benefit is there in this type of organization?

 Personal answers.
 Examples: The FAQ is organized in questions and answers.
-This organization can help readers identify the information they need faster. / This organization can help readers identify the information they need faster. / This organization can help readers identify the information they need faster. / This organization can help readers identify the information they need faster. / This organization can help readers identify the information they need faster. / This organization can help readers identify the information they need faster. / This organization can help readers identify the information they need faster. / This organization can help readers identify the information they need faster. / This organization can help readers identify the information they need faster. / This organization can help readers identify the information they need faster. / This organization can help readers identify the information they need faster. / This organization can help readers identify the information they need faster. / This organization can help readers identify the information they need faster.
+This organization can help readers identify the information they need faster. / This organization can help readers identify the information they need easily. / This organization lists the most frequent questions and answers and can help readers save time when